Fully discrete finite element approximation for the projection method to solve the Chemotaxis-Fluid System: Abstract

 \section{Abstract}

 In this paper, we investigate a chemotaxis-fluid interaction model governed by the incompressible Navier–Stokes equations coupled with the classical Keller–Segel chemotaxis system.
-To numerically solve this coupled system, we develop a pressure-correction projection finite element method based on a projection framework.
+To numerically solve this coupled system, we develop a pressure-correction finite element method based on a projection framework.
 The proposed scheme employs a backward Euler method for temporal discretization and a mixed finite element method for spatial discretization.
 Nonlinear terms are treated semi-implicitly to enhance computational stability and efficiency.
 We further establish a rigorous error estimates for the fully discrete scheme, demonstrating the convergence of the numerical method.
 A series of numerical experiments are conducted to validate the stability, accuracy, and effectiveness of the proposed method.
-The results confirm the scheme’s capability to capture the essential dynamical behaviors and characteristic features of the chemotaxis-fluid system. \ We define the finite element spaces for the velocity field, pressure field, cell density, and chemical concentration as follows:
+The results confirm the scheme’s capability to capture the essential dynamical behaviors and characteristic features of the chemotaxis-fluid system. \

-where \(P_1(K)\) denotes the space of polynomials of degree at most one on the element \(K\), and \(b(K)\) is the standard bubble function, which is strictly positive in the interior of \(K\), takes the value one at the barycenter of \(K\), and vanishes on the boundary \(\partial K\) \cite{boffi2013,girault1986}.
-The pair \((\mathbf{V}_h, M_h)\) corresponds to the Mini element for velocity and pressure, while the cell density \(\eta\) and chemical concentration \(c\) are approximated by the standard linear Lagrangian finite elements.